jentery/508v3/tabletop.md

 Prior to seminar, please:
 * Read Mary Flanagan, "Critical Play and Responsible Design."
 * Scenario-prototype and playtest dynamics and interfaces for your game.
 Experiment with balances and settings, such as difficulty and the number of players, and also document people's embodied interactions and responses to playing your prototype.
 Determine what sort of graphics or other interface components your game needs.
+You should bring the results (or documentation) to seminar.
 * Describe (~250 words, plus photographs and the like) the dynamics and interface(s) of your game.
 Speak to the social, affective, and economic relations it affords.
 Where possible and relevant, note how your concept doc changed during the prototyping process.

 During seminar we will:

 * Discuss Flanagan, "critical play," and "responsible design" (30 minutes).
 * Workshop your dynamics (~1.5 hours).
 Please log and save this work in your design doc.
 * Review software and other technologies to prep for next week (~30 minutes).
-Experiment with *Tabletop Simulator*.
+Time permitting, we will experiment with *Tabletop Simulator*.

 ## Week 10: REFINE, DIGITIZE, AND FABRICATE THE PARTS.